hamzamaimi/gyman/README.md

     npm run build
 - Start the Server:
     npm start
-- Start tne server for development use: npm run dev
+- Start the server for development use: npm run dev
-- To set the tenant locally you have to modify your vhost file and link the 127.0.0.1 with the tenant domain you find in src/config/tenant.ts
+- To set the tenant locally you have to modify your vhost file *(macos: `/etc/hosts`)* and link the 127.0.0.1 with the tenant domain you find in src/config/tenant.ts
 - API Endpoints
     * GET /api/members: List members
     * POST /api/members: Add a member